Featured Product

 BESSON SAXHORN in F

-pistons are operated, unusually, by the left hand.
+whose pistons are operated, unusually, by the left

-Its design is similar to the 'Tenor Cor' made in the late
+Its design is similar to that of the 'Tenor Cor' made in

-19th and early 20th century by both Hawkes and Boosey
+the late 19th and early 20th centuries by both Hawkes

-before their 1930 merger as Boosey and Hawkes.
+and Boosey before their 1930 merger as Boosey &

 Dating perhaps from the mid-1920s, the horn seems to